 What can women do at this march?

 Women are encouraged to attend the march!
 In the past, women have participated by following the march with encouraging signs and cheered on the participants.
-Women are also invited to be a part of Take Back the Night, a women's march being held the prior week.

 Who can attend the event at Boundary Bay Brewery following the march?

 Anyone is welcome to attend the all-ages, post-march celebration!
 The event will be held in the Boundary Bay Beer Garden and will feature live music, raffle drawings, food, drinks, and more.
 All ages are welcome.